-m.
+l.
 Compliance with Department of Commerce Bureau of Industry and Security Export Administration Regulations

 - 1. This clause applies to the extent that this financial assistance award encompasses activities that involve export-controlled items. - 2.
-In performing this financial assistance award, a recipient or subrecipient may participate in activities involving items subject to export control (export-controlled items) under the Export Administration Regulations (EAR).
-The is responsible for compliance with all applicable laws and regulations regarding export-controlled items, including the EAR's deemed exports and re-exports provisions.
+In performing the approved scope of work under this financial assistance award, a recipient or subrecipient may participate in activities involving items subject to export control (export-controlled items) under the Export Administration Regulations (EAR).
+The recipient and any subrecipient is responsible for compliance with all applicable laws and regulations regarding export-controlled items, including the EAR's deemed exports and reexports provisions.
 The recipient and subrecipient must establish and maintain effective export compliance procedures at DOC and non-DOC facilities, including facilities located abroad, throughout performance of the financial assistance award.
 At a minimum, these export compliance procedures must include adequate restrictions on export-controlled items, to guard against any unauthorized exports, including in the form of releases or transfers to foreign nationals.
 Such releases or transfers may occur through visual inspection, including technology transmitted electronically, and oral or written communications.